 What are Job Seekers Looking For?

 Job seekers are not just looking for open positions on your website.
 Instead, they are looking to make an assessment of your organization as a whole.
 Can they imagine themselves working for you?
 What would life be like working with your team?
-Is there opportunity to grow?
+Is there an opportunity to grow?
 Selecting a place to work is one of the most important life decisions a person can make.
 And now that we live in a digital world, your website will play a critical role in that decision.

-In the figure below, we see what drives decision making for job seekers.
+In the figure below, we see what drives decision-making for job seekers.
 Sure, they want to be paid well for the work they do.
 Who doesn’t?
 And perhaps you can call out your firm’s approach to providing competitive compensation on your Careers page.
 But most job seekers are looking for more than just competitive pay.

-Company culture – Job seekers are looking for a well articulated company culture and a firm that clearly defines its values.
+Company culture – Job seekers are looking for well-articulated company culture and a firm that clearly defines its values.
 Your About Us and Careers pages can help check this box!
 In the About Us section, dedicate a place to share the story of your firm.
 As you write these pages, appeal to the imagination of not just your buyers, but also your possible recruits.
 Tell a story that will appeal to them, as well.

 Here is also where the imagery plays a crucial role.
 If your website is full of clichéed stock images, what message does that send to potential recruits?
 Not a great one.
 Real, custom photography and video of your staff at work can bring a website to life.